Workforce Recruitment Program

 - Taking a reduced course load due to upcoming graduation.

-Complete this registration process as soon as possible since you must be approved before you can continue to complete your online application and upload your resume and transcript.
+Once registered and approved, complete your online application and upload your resume and transcript.
 If you do not complete the online application, you will not be eligible to participate in the WRP.

 The items that need to be obtained and/or completed by you and submitted prior to the interview are: